 Secret 7.
 Moringa

 I first came across Moringa in Africa where it is taken, either as a powder or in teas, for a general health and energy boost and certainly a good substitute for caffeine.
-Studies show that it is incredibly highly concentrated in nutrients ranging from amino acids to carotenoids and flavonoids, as well as vitamins and minerals.
+Studies show that it is incredibly highly concentrated in nutrients ranging from Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine… to carotenoids and flavonoids, as well as vitamins and minerals.
 It is also a very potent antioxidant and looks and smells a lot like barley grass.
 It also helps to stabilise blood sugar and helps boost immunity.
 I am not sure simply the presence of all its nutrients explains its remarkable effect however I can find nothing harmful or suggestive of a caffeine-like constituent.
 One animal study reported enhanced sexual performance.
-The researchers found that Moringa had the effect of reducing cortisol, the stress hormone you don't want too much of, increasing testosterone and also inhibiting enzymes that breakdown serotonin and dopamine and adrenalin, which could explain the energy and mood boost many people report.
+The researchers found that Moringa had the effect of reducing cortisol, the stress hormone you don’t want too much of, increasing Testosterone is a male sex hormone important for sexual and reproductive development…. and also inhibiting enzymes that breakdown Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…. and Dopamine is a neurotransmitter (chemical messenger) found within the brain.
+It has a variety of influences on brain function including playing a role in regulating… and adrenalin, which could explain the energy and mood boost many people report.
 I have a cup of moringa tea with lemon and ginger most days.
 It does have a noticeable effect literally in minutes, especially if you add Moringa powder to smoothies.

 1. D. Kennedy et al., ‘Vitamins and psychological functioning: a mobile phone assessment of the effects of a B vitamin complex, vitamin C and minerals on cognitive performance and subjective mood and energy’, Human Psychopharmacology: Clinical and Experimental (2011), vol 26(4–5), pp. 338–347.